-The Heavenly Bike Park is part of the Epic Discovery Project proposed by Vail Resorts, essentially this is a private project proposing to build a public bike park on public land in Tahoe – truly a first of it’s kind!
-This project proposes new summer activities at Heavenly including a lift service mountain bike park comprised of about 10 miles of new DH trails and an 8 mile a new multi-use connector trail to the Tahoe Rim Trail and Van Sickle called the Panorama Trail.
-TAMBA has been at the table for a couple years and have a signed “Trail Partnership Action Plan” with Heavenly, Forest Service, NV State Parks, CTC, and TRTA.
+The Heavenly Bike Park is part of the Epic Discovery Project proposed by Vail Resorts.
+Essentially this is a private project proposing to build a public bike park on public land in Tahoe – truly a first of its kind!
+This project proposes new summer activities at Heavenly, including a lift service mountain bike park comprised of about 10 miles of new downhill trails and a new eight-mile multi-use connector trail to the Tahoe Rim Trail and Van Sickle called the Panorama Trail.
+TAMBA has been at the table for a couple years and has a signed “Trail Partnership Action Plan” with Heavenly, the U.S. Forest Service, Nevada State Parks, CTC, and TRTA.

-Comments and Support letters are due October 27, please take action now!
-Write a letter or email showing your support and suggestions (you can also include photographs).
-TRPA has been identified as the primary point of contact to address questions and collect comments for all 3 of the approval agencies.
+Comments and support letters are due October 27.
+Please take action now!
+Write a letter or send an email showing your support and suggestions (you can also include photographs).
+TRPA has been identified as the primary point of contact to address questions and collect comments for all three of the approval agencies.
 Please submit written comments to: